-In FY 2007 through 2018, single-walled steel containment vessels were used for all hydrotest experiments to mitigate the fragments and particulate emissions associated with the experiments.
+In FY 2007 through 2019, single-walled steel containment vessels were used for all hydrotest experiments to mitigate the fragments and particulate emissions associated with the experiments.
 These steel containment vessels achieved at least a 40 percent reduction in material released to the open-air as prescribed for Phase II of the Phased Containment option.
-The steel vessels were transported to VPB where they were decontaminated and prepared for the next experiment.
-Since 2007, 51 hydrodynamic test shots within steel containment vessels at DARHT were conducted.
+The steel vessels are transported to VPB where they were decontaminated and prepared for the next experiment.
+Since 2007, 55 hydrodynamic test shots within steel containment vessels at DARHT have been conducted.